kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-with-elixir.md

 ExUnit.run()
 ```

-If you're up to some coding challenge, you can try to implement the above first and
+If you're up to the challenge, implement the above first and utilize
-utilize the existing test to verify your implementation.
+the existing test to verify your implementation.

 ---